papercliff/data-retrieval/README.md

 ### Collect keywords

-Extracts the most popular keywords for a running window of 24 hours that covers the last 7 days.
+Extracts the most popular keywords for a running window of 24 hours that covers the previous day.

 ### Collect combinations

-Extracts the most popular combinations/triples of keywords for a running window of 24 hours that covers the last 7 days.
+Extracts the most popular combinations/triples of keywords for a running window of 24 hours that covers the previous day.

 ### Important nodes